telerik/blazor-docs/components/treelist/templates/no-data-template.md

 # No Data Template

 The `NoDataTemplate` allows you to define custom content when the TreeList has no data to show.
-It overrides the currently available **"No records available."**.
+It lets you change the default **No records available** localizable text.

->caption The result from the code snippet below
+>caption Custom content for an empty TreeList

 ![](images/treelist-no-data-template.gif)